When ‘Cheaper’ Costs You More: Mild vs Stainless Steel

 Minimalist Precision

-Stainless steel enables more minimalist, refined street furniture designs than mild steel and aluminium due to a combination of strength, durability and surface finish.
+Stainless steel enables more minimalist, refined street furniture designs compared to mild steel and fabricated aluminium due to a combination of strength, durability and surface finish.

 The Linea range showcases the superior finish and precision possible with stainless steel.
-Linea seating, tables, bollards and bicycle parking are constructed from 6-8mm thick stainless.
+Linea seating, tables, bollards and bicycle parking are constructed from 6-8mm thick stainless steel frames.
 This allows for a strong, streamlined frame.
 Fabricators can also achieve clean welds, which can be polished smooth.

 Linea Seat, stainless steel frame.